 5. Treat yourself to a Whistler Tasting Tour

 Foodie fanatics will want to upgrade their normally planned dinner for one that includes all the best restaurants rolled into one tour.
-The Whistler Tasting Tour features stops at five different restaurants.
+The Whistler Tasting Tour features stops at four different restaurants with 4 courses total.
 There are multiple tours to fit your particular dining predictions, too.
-If you’re looking to sample Whistler’s upscale establishments, the 3.5-hour fine-dining tour will delight.
-If you’re looking for some classic, casual eats, the Hidden Gems tour is an optimal choice.

 6. Experience snowbound forests and valleys via zipline

 Enhance your mountain experience with a unique view of Whistler’s snow-capped peaks, sparkling forests and serene valleys.
 On a ZipTrek EcoTour, you can enjoy winter’s beauty from a new perspective—a zipline!
 You can choose from a variety of three-hour tours, which offer aerial exploration of Fitzsimmons Creek and an ancient rainforest blanketed in snow.
 The tours take place across a handful of interconnected ziplines and treetop bridges.
 Guests will have access to heated and sheltered platforms to minimize exposure to the elements, but appropriate winter outerwear is recommended.

 Reve up your off-mountain activities on your Whistler ski vacation with a Canadian Wilderness Adventures snowmobile excursion.
 You can choose from a guided three-hour intermediate experience all the way to an advanced, full-day tour deep in the powdery backcountry.
 You can even opt for a morning mission that includes a home-cooked breakfast in a remote, rustic cabin.
 Canadian bacon included.